Oregon Rail Heritage Foundation: Partner Groups

-Retired SP/UP locomotive engineer Doyle McCormack serves as the ORHF's president; he has been the engineer and chief mechanical officer of the SP 4449 since its restoration in 1975.
-Former State of Oregon rail planner Ed Immel, who founded the Northwest Rail Museum in 1986, serves as vice-president.
+Retired SP/UP locomotive engineer Doyle McCormack served as the ORHF's president until the end of 2018; he has been the engineer and chief mechanical officer of the SP 4449 since its restoration in 1975.
+Former State of Oregon rail planner Ed Immel, who founded the Northwest Rail Museum in 1986, previously served as vice-president.
 The volunteer members of the restoration groups spend several hundred hours each week doing mechanical or cosmetic work on the locomotives and rolling stock.
 The estimated value and quantity of volunteer labor comes to $2.5 million over 115,000 hours since 1975, and it has been often stated that every hour of operation is the result of 100 volunteer hours of work.

-About 150 people volunteer for the ORHF itself every year, mainly with the Holiday Express, National Train Day celebrations, and mainline excursion trains.
-While the ORHF on its own has no active part in equipment maintenance, it serves as a single point of contact with the City of Portland regarding the steam locomotives.
+About 150 people volunteer for the ORHF itself every year, mainly with the annual Holiday Express, other celebrations (such as National Train Day), and infrequent mainline excursion trains.
+While the ORHF on its own has no active part in equipment maintenance for equipment it does not own (relying on the partner groups), it serves as a single point of contact with the City of Portland regarding the three city-owned steam locomotives and their associated non-profit organizations.

 Other partners supportive of ORHF's mission are Union Pacific and its Foundation, the Oregon Pacific Railroad, the Portland & Western Railroad, the Oregon Museum of Science and Industry, the Oregon Cultural Trust, the City of Portland, TriMet, M.J.
-Murdock Charitable Trust, Collins Foundation, BNSF Foundation, Candelaria Fund, Fred Meyer Corporation, Swindells Charitable Trust, Lamb Baldwin Foundation, and individual donors who have contributed over $1.23 million to date.
+Murdock Charitable Trust, Collins Foundation, BNSF Foundation, Candelaria Fund, Fred Meyer Corporation, Swindells Charitable Trust, Lamb Baldwin Foundation, and individual donors who have contributed over $1.23 million through 2012.